Edge-dominating cycles, k-walks and Hamilton prisms in $2K_2$-free graphs: Proof of Theorem

 Clearly, we have a Hamiltonian cycle in $\bar{C}$, namely Now, we change every $v_{i_j}v'_{i_j}$ (or $v'_{i_j}v_{i_j}$) into $v_{i_j}u_ju'_jv'_{i_j}$ (or $v'_{i_j}u'_ju_jv_{i_j}$) to get a Hamilton cycle in $\bar{G}$. \end{proof}

-Now, suppose $G$ is a triangle-free $2K_2$-free graph.
-By \cite[Theorem 4]{broersma2014toughness}, if $|V(G)|\geq 3$ then $G$ is Hamiltonian, and so prism-Hamiltonian.
+Now we complete the proof of Theorem \ref{thm1}.
+Suppose $G$ is a triangle-free $2K_2$-free graph.
+By \cite[Theorem 4]{broersma2014toughness}, if $|V(G)|\geq 3$ then $G$ is Hamiltonian,\footnote{ We only need to rely on \cite[Theorem 4]{broersma2014toughness} for the case of $G$ not having a dominating cycle $C$ of even length, for otherwise we have case 1 of Lemma \ref{keylem} at our disposal; $|C|$ can be odd only in the case of $G$ not bipartite; such a $G$ is, by \cite[Lemma 2]{broersma2014toughness}, of $C_5^*$-type, i.e. it has a rather special structure.} and so prism-Hamiltonian.
+A polynomial-time algorithm to construct a Hamiltonian cycle in $G$ is implicit in the proof of \cite[Theorem 4]{broersma2014toughness}, and building up a Hamiltonian cycle in the prism over $G$ from a Hamiltonian cycle $C=v_1v_2\cdots v_{m}v_1$ in $G$ is trivially (and in time polynomial in $|V(G)|$) done by concatenating the path $v_1\dots v_{m-1}v_m$, i.e. $C$ without the last edge, with the path $v'_m v'_{m-1}\cdots v'_1$.

 If $|V(G)|=2$, i.e. $G$ is a single edge, and obviously prism-Hamiltonian.
-Finally, if $G$ is not triangle-free then we are done by Theorem \ref{addgen1} (2) and Lemma \ref{keylem}.
+Finally, if $G$ is not triangle-free then we are done by Theorem \ref{addgen1} (2) and Lemma \ref{keylem}, and noting that the corresponding construction can be done in time polynomial in $|V(G)|$.